dystopian-games/project-fiter/README.md

 	 - Owner of Smaud, Enemy of the former king
 * The wizard: Polythemus
    - Explains the mechanics of the game integrated into the story in the tutorial
-   - continues the story through interactions with 'Senfer'
+   - Continues the story through interactions with 'Senfer'
 ### Abilities

 # Relics